128technology/docs/docs/intro_installation_quickstart_aws.md

    :::
 3. Click **EC2 Dashboard** and select your deployment region from the drop down list.
 4. Click **Launch Instance**.
-5. On the _Step 1: Choose an Amazon Machine Image (AMI)_ page, select the **Amazon Marketplace** tab and enter 128 Technology in the search bar.
+5. On the _Step 1: Choose an Amazon Machine Image (AMI)_ page, select the **Amazon Marketplace** tab and enter Session Smart Networking in the search bar.
-6. Locate the 128 Technology image and click **Select**.
+6. Locate the SSR image and click **Select**.
 7. On the _Step 2: Choose and Instance Type_ page, choose an instance type.
 8. On the _Step 3: Configure Instance Details_ page, click **Subnet** and select the desired subnet and retain the default values for the other fields.
    :::note